dimanech/atlas-guide/CONTRIBUTING.md

 ### Run tests

-To run test pleas lunch `npm run test`.
+To run test please lunch `npm run test`.
 Please note that tests not contains stubs and use real FS for all files manipulation.